-The most basic approximation would be to refine the crystal structure, focusing especially on the chromophore-binding pocket using QM/MM methods (see below).
-This approach is based on the strong assumption that a single crystal structure is representative of the conformational ensemble of the photoreceptor, which may be true only for a quite rigid pocket.
+quite rigid pocket.
 On the other hand, having a single structure would greatly simplify the analysis of spectroscopic signals and the comparison with experiments.
 Unfortunately, the intricate and dynamic network of interactions that generally characterize the binding pocket makes this approximation not reliable.
-Additionally, this method fails to consider the influence of an external solvent, which can be particularly significant when the embedded chromophore is exposed. affecting the energetics of photoprocess.
+Additionally, this method fails to consider the influence of an external solvent, which can be particularly significant when the embedded chromophore is exposed, affecting the energetics of the photoprocess.

 The most general and reliable approach to investigate the solvated photoreceptor is to use classical molecular dynamics (MD) simulations based on Molecular Mechanics (MM) force fields.
 MD allows simulating the photoreceptor in the natural solution environment, possibly relaxing the crystal artifacts.
-In addition, MM-MD can in principle sample the entire conformational ensemble of the photoreceptor, thus enabling the description of structural and spectroscopic heterogeneity.
+In addition, with MM-MD one can in principle obtain samples from the entire conformational ensemble of the photoreceptor, thus enabling the description of structural and spectroscopic heterogeneity.
 However, it is very challenging to accurately characterize the conformational space of the selected state for complex systems such as photoreceptors.
 Two main limitations hinder the description of conformational ensembles through MD simulations.

 A first limitation is the quality of the MM force field, which has to accurately describe not only the potential energy of the protein and solvent, but also that of the chromophore.
 General force fields for small organic molecules are usually employed for protein cofactors, and do not require derivation of parameters.
 However, chromophores are conjugated molecules, and their description through a standard MM force field is not at all straightforward.
-Tuning or re-derivation parameters through comparison with QM data may be therefore needed to obtain a realistic description of the chromophore in MD simulations.
+Tuning or re-derivation of parameters through comparison with QM data may be therefore needed to obtain a realistic description of the chromophore in MD simulations.
 Another solution would be to supplement the MM-MD sampling with QM/MM simulations.
-These simulations are orders of magnitude more expensive, and therefore limited to short times. but can be used to validate or correct the ensembles obtained from MM-MD.
+These simulations are orders of magnitude more expensive, and therefore limited to short times, but can be used to validate or correct the ensembles obtained from MM-MD.

 A second limitation is related to the extent of sampling of the conformational space that can be achieved by MD simulations.
-The time scales realistically achievable by standard simulations vary depending on the size of the For photoreceptors, svstem. microsecond simulation times are now routinely attained.
-Assuming that the conformational motions of the photoreceptor are faster than the μ s scale, such simulations can provide a realistic sampling of the resting state.
+The time scales realistically achievable by standard MD simulations vary depending on the size of the system.
+For photoreceptors, microsecond simulation times are now routinely attained.
+Assuming that the conformational motions of the photoreceptor are faster than the $\mu$ s scale, such simulations can provide a realistic sampling of the resting state.
 To control the extent of MD sampling and reproducibility of the results, it is important to run several independent replicas of the same simulation.
-Different random sampling of initial velocities in the MD will ensure that different obtained from each replica. results are Convergence of the MD sampling within a conformational state is achieved if all replicas give the same distribution of the observables of interest.
+Different random sampling of initial velocities in the MD will ensure that different results are obtained from each replica.
+Convergence of the MD sampling within a conformational state is achieved if all replicas give the same distribution of the observables of interest.
 In practice, this condition is never attained in MD simulations of such complex systems, but the variability among replicas provides a confidence interval on the results.

 If the conformational dynamics of the resting state is slower than the timescales that can be simulated with plain MD, one can resort to enhanced sampling techniques.
-As these methods are especially useful for simulating the changes upon photoactivation, we will discuss such techniques in the Section 'Exploring longer timescales'.
+As these methods are especially useful for simulating the changes upon photoactivation, we will discuss such techniques in Section 5.2.